 SALE page has nearly 100 Gooseberry Patch goodies at up to 85% off!

 Here's a quick guide to all the savings in store for you on our homepage...

 There's still plenty of time to shop for the holidays so don't

 miss these great deals!
 Quantities are limited and items are flying off the shelves...click here to go straight to the savings or click the links below to get to our specials.

 The year was 1977 and it was our first Thanksgiving in our first apartment together, after Shelby and I were married.
 I was so proud of how this turkey turned out and the recipe below is the one I used.
 If I recall correctly, I adapted it from one my mom had given me...hope you enjoy it!

 A time-tested recipe that's become a holiday tradition, it originally appeared in our book, Farmhouse Christmas.

-8 slices bacon, crisply cooked and crumbled 1 c. butter, softened 3 T. fresh sage, chopped 14 to 16-lb. turkey salt and pepper to taste 3 c. leeks, white and green parts chopped 8 fresh sage sprigs 3 bay leaves, crumbled 4-1/2 c. chicken broth Garnish: fresh sage and parsley
+8 slices bacon, crisply cooked and crumbled 1 c. butter, softened 3 T. fresh sage, chopped salt and pepper to taste 14 to 16-lb. turkey 3 c. leeks, white and green parts chopped 8 fresh sage sprigs 3 bay leaves, crumbled 4-1/2 c. chicken broth, divided Garnish: fresh sage and parsley

 Want to share this recipe with a friend?
 Click the buttons below!